 “When I was young, I remember I wanted to be an astronaut … I wanted to reach new heights to make an impact on people,” Goyal said.
 “I think that childhood dream of doing things outside of the realm of possibilities has kept me inspired to a community at Stern that spans beyond what has already been done.”

 Goyal saw a problem with the club system at Stern — it resembled a bureaucracy more than a community because only a limited number of students were involved.

 “The issue is that Stern is not a company.
 It’s not a corporation,” Goyal said.
 “It’s an institution to foster learning and growth.
 The point of the club system is … for students to find a place within Stern that’s like home.”

-It all came back to finding a niche.
+It came back to finding a niche.
 She was the first member of her family to be born in the United States, but she found her niche in various activities and clubs from a young age.

 “Everyone needs to have a sense of belonging somehow, somewhere,” she said.

 After her election to the council freshman year, Goyal began instituting small changes like publishing a club booklet and distributing it to students before the Stern club fair, vastly improving the efficiency of the event.
-She helped create a second club fair in the spring semester and mentored her underclassmen liaison successor, increasing the rate of freshmen students’ involvement.
+She helped a second club fair in the spring semester and mentored her underclassmen liaison successor, increasing the rate of freshmen students’ involvement.

 Once she gained momentum, Goyal carried the same mindset she applied in New York halfway across the world to NYU’s Shanghai study away site, where she spent the second semester of her sophomore year.
 While there, she became president of the emerging Stern Political Economy Exchange branch — one of only a few clubs in Shanghai at the time.